 Concerns related to adverse effects:

-• Anaphylaxis/hypersensitivity reactions: Serious hypersensitivity (eg, serum sickness, urticaria, soft tissue edema, dyspnea) and anaphylactic reactions may occur rarely; immediate treatment (including epinephrine 1:1000) should be available.
+• Anaphylaxis/hypersensitivity reactions: Serious hypersensitivity (eg, serum sickness, urticaria, soft tissue edema, dyspnea) and anaphylactic reactions may occur rarely; immediate treatment (including epinephrine 1 mg/mL) should be available.

 • Antibody formation: Higher doses or more frequent administration may result in neutralizing antibody formation and loss of efficacy.

 • Cardiovascular events: Rarely, arrhythmia and myocardial infarction have been reported with use of onabotulinumtoxinA (another botulinum toxin formulation), sometimes in patients with preexisting cardiovascular disease.

-• Dysphagia: Common when used for cervical dystonia and may persist anywhere from 2 weeks up to 5 months after administration.
+• Dysphagia: Common when used for cervical dystonia and may persist for several weeks after administration.
 In severe cases, patients may require alternative feeding methods (eg, feeding tube).
 Risk factors include smaller neck muscle mass, bilateral injections into the sternocleidomastoid muscle, or injections into the levator scapulae.
 Risk of aspiration resulting from severe dysphagia is increased in patients when swallowing is already compromised.
 Limiting the dose injected into the sternocleidomastoid muscle may reduce the occurrence of dysphagia.

 • Systemic toxicity: [US Boxed Warning]: Distant spread of botulinum toxin beyond the site of injection has been reported; dysphagia and breathing difficulties have occurred and may be life threatening; other symptoms reported include asthenia, blurred vision, diplopia, dysarthria, dysphonia, generalized muscle weakness, ptosis, and urinary incontinence which may develop within hours or weeks following injection.
-Risk likely greatest in children treated for the unapproved use of spasticity, but symptoms can also occur in adults treated for spasticity and other conditions.
-Systemic effects have occurred following use in approved and unapproved uses, including lower than the maximum recommended total dose.
+Risk likely greatest in children treated for spasticity, but symptoms can also occur in adults treated for spasticity and other conditions.
+Systemic effects have occurred following use in approved and unapproved uses including lower than the maximum recommended total dose.
 Immediate medical attention required if respiratory, speech, or swallowing difficulties appear.

 • Neuromuscular disease: Use with caution in patients with neuromuscular diseases (eg, myasthenia gravis, Eaton-Lambert syndrome) and neuropathic disorders (eg, amyotrophic lateral sclerosis).